 - Whitehawk Hub

-you can use the relevant Building Risk Assessment below.
-The 'workplace' section of these forms has already been completed by Property & Design (as the Site Responsible People for these buildings) as there are many services using these buildings whose information will be the same.
+you can use the relevant building risk assessment below.
+The 'workplace' section of these forms has already been completed by Property and Design (as the Site Responsible People for these buildings) as there are many services using these buildings whose information will be the same.

 The 'Workforce' section should be completed by the relevant Head of Service.